Request An Appointment

 Professional cleanings remove bacteria and plaque from your teeth and gums, which can prevent gingivitis and slow periodontitis.

-Plaque and bacterial buildup along your gums can lead to a gum infection, which can lead to periodontal disease.
+Plaque and bacterial buildup along your gums can lead to gum infection, leading to periodontal disease.

 Dental checkups are critical in spotting early signs of gum disease and preventing any existing damage from getting worse.